China Sees One Of Its Worst Years Of Growth Since 1990 As Recovery Stalls

 The reading is better than the three percent recorded in 2022, when strict zero-Covid curbs destroyed activity, but marks the weakest performance since 1990, excluding the pandemic years.

-While 5.2 percent would be looked on enviously by other governments such as the United States and eurozone -- which each expanded around two percent in 2022 -- it is well down from the levels around six or seven percent constantly enjoyed in the 2010s.
+While 5.2 percent would be looked on enviously by other governments such as the United States and those in the eurozone -- which each expanded around two percent in 2022 -- it is well down from the levels around six or seven percent enjoyed in the 2010s.

 After lifting its draconian Covid measures at the end of 2022, Beijing set itself a growth target of "around five percent" for last year.